 If you want to park in a garage where your car is protected from the searing Miami sun, then look into this company.
 Its lot is actually a garage offering multiple levels of covered parking.

-The garage is located about a mile from the port and offers a free shuttle to and from the cruise terminal (the MET3 parking garage in downtown Miami).
-Rates run about $8 per day.
-With taxes and fees you can expect to pay about $65 in total for parking on a one-week cruise.
+The garage (the MET3 parking garage in downtown Miami) is located about a mile from the port and offers a free shuttle to and from the cruise terminal.
+Rates run about $11-12 per day.
+But with taxes and fees you can expect to pay about $100 in total for parking on a one-week cruise — or roughly $12.50 per day.
 No oversize vehicles are allowed.

 Frequently Asked Questions

 Which parking lot should I use?

 While it is more expensive, we would suggest the parking at the Port of Miami.
 Navigating Miami can be difficult, so it’s nice to be able to park right at your ship and simply walk across a street to board.
 It’s also convenient in that you don’t have to pre-book or reserve anything.
 You simply arrive at the port on cruise day and park.